benkeung/CoopFinder/README.md

 What is this?
 =

-An automation project to help me find a coop job?
+An automation project to help me find a coop job.

 Why?